 Paranormal investigator Shane Bodiford captured this image in 2008 at Wellington, which is now a rails to trails hiking path along the Iron Goat Trail.
 At the same time Shane captured this image, members of his team also caught an electronic voice phenomena (EVP) recording of what sounded like an avalanche, followed by a voice saying, "Avalanche!
 Let's get out!"

-In this photo, I (the author) was in the snow shed along the hiking trail at Wellington, WA in 2009.
-I felt someone behind me and handed my camera to my son to snap a picture.
-In the photo, down the snow shed over my right shoulder, you can see a glowing human figure.
+This photo was in the snow shed along the hiking trail at Wellington, WA in 2009.
+The person in the image felt someone behind them and handed the camera to someone else to snap a picture.
+In the photo, down the snow shed over the right right shoulder, you can see a glowing human figure.
 The next image shows the close-up detail of the figure.
-There were no other people behind me in the snow shed.

 Ghostly Shadows on the Queen Mary

 The RMS Queen Mary is one of California's well-known haunted ships.
 Nicole Strickland has written two books about the haunted ship, and she supplied this picture, captured by Rachel Ashelman on the stairs near the swimming pool.
 It is a location aboard the ship that is commonly reported as having plenty of paranormal activity.